-When Austin native Gary Clark, Jr. delivered his self-titled EP in 2010, devotees of every genre were able to rally behind the versatile, eight-track release.
-The powerhouse track ‘Bright Lights,’ unquestionably the young blues guitarist’s best of the album, quickly helped inspire a subsequent album, which Rolling Stone magazine hailed as ‘noise-soaked, psychedelic, and shape-shifting.’
+When Austin native Gary Clark Jr delivered his self-titled EP in 2010, devotees of every genre were able to rally behind the versatile, eight-track release.
+The powerhouse track ‘Bright Lights,’ unquestionably the young blues guitarist’s best work on the album, quickly helped inspire a subsequent album, which Rolling Stone magazine hailed as “noise-soaked, psychedelic, and shape-shifting.”
 But the album’s most influential properties follow from its malleability.
-Each track offers nuanced changes of pace, style, and build.
-‘Please Come Home’ posits the comfort of an evening waltz; a smoothly polished hip hop beat on ‘The Life’ evokes comparisons to an early-2000s J Dilla project.
+Each track offers nuanced changes in pace, style and build.
+‘Please Come Home’ posits the comfort of an evening waltz, while a smoothly polished hip-hop beat on ‘The Life’ evokes comparisons to an early-2000s J Dilla project.
 Clark’s EP shows he is unafraid to push boundaries without ever threatening his homegrown, blues-inspired Austin authenticity.

-The musical clout of Texas icon Willie Nelson stretches far and beyond the summative capabilities of a simple verbal review.
-Shotgun Willie’s character, somewhat of a hippie-outlaw hybrid, defies conformity upright and promotes free reign.
-This, also, happens to be what Red Headed Stranger does best.
-A concept album, it traces the imaginary steps of a dangerous fugitive on the run – yet one who treks his way into the hearts and minds of the public nonetheless.
-This album stole a 183 out of 500 ranking on Rolling Stone’s ‘500 Greatest Albums of All Time’ article.
+The musical clout of Texas icon Willie Nelson stretches far and beyond the state.
+Shotgun Willie’s character, somewhat of a hippie-outlaw hybrid, defies conformity and promotes freedom.
+This also happens to be what Red Headed Stranger does best.
+A concept album, Red Headed Stranger traces the imaginary steps of a dangerous fugitive on the run – yet one who treks his way into the hearts and minds of the public nonetheless.
+This album stole a 183 out of 500 ranking in Rolling Stone’s ‘500 Greatest Albums of All Time’ article.

 Though originally a product of Dallas, Texas, esteemed guitarist Stevie Ray Vaughan relocated to Austin before spearheading the musical campaign that captured the attention of critics worldwide.
 Sure enough, this list ends where it began: with the blues.
-Texas Flood’s meandering solos, craftily picked departure riffs, and light speed crescendos wax and wane as the bass lines truck steadily forward like an eighteen-wheeler on a South Texas highway.
-The album more than does its job in evoking some of the world’s best blues guitar skills while carrying forward the legacy of a man who is gone, but not forgotten – least of anywhere in Austin, the capitol city of Texas itself.
+Texas Flood’s meandering solos, craftily picked departure riffs and light-speed crescendos wax and wane as the bass lines truck steadily forward like an 18-wheeler on a South Texas highway.
+The album more than does its job in evoking some of the world’s best blues-guitar skills while carrying forward the legacy of a man who is gone but not forgotten – least of all in Austin.